QuSmart – Problematising the way children learn to ask scientific questions

 - Broadening opportunity for teachers, including PSTT Fellows, to engage in curriculum development with leading national groups and opportunities: the Royal Institution Christmas Lectures, The National Army Museum, The National Trust and the Halle.

-- Leading local and regional development through campaigns such as the Great Science Share (GSS) – an annual programme of events to support young people in sharing science with new audiences.
-As a European City of Science legacy project, GSS raises the profile and wide-scale engagement in primary school science.
+- Leading local and regional development through campaigns such as the Great Science Share for Schools (GSSfS) – an annual programme of events to support young people in sharing science with new audiences.
+As a European City of Science legacy project, GSSfS raises the profile and wide-scale engagement in primary school science.
 Shortlisted for a Social Responsibility ‘Making a Difference Award 2017’.